efrombonziworld2000/BonziWORLD-Community-Edition-Not-Cosmic-rafael/README.md

 ## BonziWORLD Community Edition / BonziWORLD Revived Classic

-BonziWORLD Revived Classic (or just BonziWORLD) is a re-release of an older version of a fork of BonziWORLD Revived by mrnotesonic (RIP), originally released in 2019.
+BonziWORLD Revived Classic (or just BonziWORLD) is a re-release of an older version of a fork of BonziWORLD Revived by mrnotesonic (Rest in Peace), originally released in 2019.

 ## Where can I visit it?